offbynull/offbynull.github.io/docs/data/learn/Algebra/input/input.md

           /    |"-5"
    ```

- * `{bm} quadrant` - A part of the graph that's been completely cordoned off by its axis (the axis set its border).
+ * `{bm} quadrant` - A part of the graph that's been completely cordoned off by its axis (the axis !!set!! its border).
 For example, the following graph has 4 quadrants...

    ```{svgbob}
     "Graph with axis x and y"